 “2 seconds is the threshold for e-commerce website acceptability.
 At Google, we aim for under a half second.” – Google

 The speed at which your site loads is critical for your online success.
 Almost 60% of Internet users will abandon your website if it takes longer than three seconds to load.
-What it boils down to is if your website doesn’t load quickly, then people will just abandon it without ever seeing any of your content.
+It boils down to whether your website doesn’t load quickly, then people will abandon it without ever seeing any of your content.

-If a potential patient wants to know more about your colonoscopy service but your website takes seven to ten seconds before it shows up, they’re already moved on to the competitor down the Google search rankings.
+If a potential patient wants to know more about your colonoscopy service, but your website takes seven to ten seconds before it shows up, they’ve already moved on to the competitor down the Google search rankings.
 They may be so annoyed with you that they may never give you another chance.

-When you’re potentially sharing a server with thousands of websites, and something happens to that server, you’ll go down with the ship.
-If you reach a content or data threshold the same holds true.
-And if the service happens to have a slow loading speed, there’s not much you can do.
+When you’re potentially sharing a server with thousands of websites, and something happens to that server, you’ll go down with the ship if you reach a content or data threshold, the same holds.
+And if the service happens to have a slow loading speed, you cannot do much.
 If you want peace of mind, then you may want to look at stronger hosting.

 In our view, it’s worth it to pay a little more to ensure precious web traffic stays on your site.
 If you’re trying to attract patients to your website but don’t have the goods to back it up, you’re swimming upstream against a flood (and throwing valuable advertising money down the drain).